Language Server: Service Onboarding and Workflow Guide¶

 ☐ |

-| Handler Registration | Register the task handler in the sync executor | app/controllers/sync_task_executor.py |
+| Handler Registration | Register the task handler in the dispatcher | app/controllers/single_task_dispatcher.py |

 ☐ |